benroz3/CryptoRaiser/README.md

 1. [Thirdweb](https://thirdweb.com/) - for creating a contract and deploying it to the blockchain.
 2. [infura](https://app.infura.io/) - for creating an account and getting an API key.
+3. [Metamask](https://metamask.io/) - for connecting to the blockchain.